 Many foreigners who visit Thailand fall in love with the country’s great weather, beautiful beaches and friendly locals.
 This infatuation often leads to many foreign visitors planning a more permanent.
 However, anyone who has done a quick Google search on working in Thailand will know that landing a job isn’t as simple as one would hope.

-One particularly interesting point the reader learns, from the interviews ,is that rules are often made to be bent in Thailand.
+One particularly interesting point the reader learns from the interviews is that rules are often made to be bent in Thailand.
 More specifically, this refers to the jobs foreigners can and can’t do.
 For example, expats aren’t allowed to work as lawyers in Thailand.
 However, when the reader is introduced to “Isaac” it becomes clear that there is a way around this rule.
-“Isaac” has been hired as an “in-house legal counsel” which technically doesn’t make him a practicing lawyer in Thailand.
+“Isaac” has been hired as an “in-house legal counsel” which technically doesn’t make him a practising lawyer in Thailand.
 Real-life accounts like this provide inspiration for the reader.
-The book promotes the idea that if expats are willing to pesevere, and wiggle through enough loopholes, they can do anything they set their mind to in Thailand.
+The book promotes the idea that if expats are willing to persevere and wiggle through enough loopholes, they can do anything they set their mind to in Thailand.

 For ease of reading, the book has been split into three sections.
 In the first part, it covers the basics of finding work in Thailand.
 The second part introduces the expats who have been interviewed.
 Here, the reader gets an in-depth view of different industries in Thailand which is particularly helpful for foreigners who know little about work options in Thailand.
 The reader learns about surprising job possibilities like being a pastry chef, Muay Thai commentator, and even a scientist.
 In the final part, it discusses the process of starting a job as well as terminating employment in Thailand.
 Topics here include acquiring visas and work permits, negotiating office politics and dealing with taxes.